 King, Martin L. “I Have a Dream.”
 Speech presented at the March on Washington for Jobs and Freedom, Washington, D.C., August 1968. http://avalon.law.yale.edu/20th_century/mlk01.asp.

 Trying to cite Dr. King’s speech from a YouTube or Vimeo video?
 Maybe you need a parenthetical citation definition?
 Or maybe you are trying to learn the basics.
-For all of the above, check out our citation guides found at http://www.easybib.com/guides/.
+For all of the above, try our citation tools at easybib.com.